kimjoemaina/via2-ecommerce/README.md

 ## 🤝 Introduction

-Via2 is a play on the swahili word 'viatu' which means shoes.
+Via2 is wordplay on the swahili word 'viatu' which means shoes.
 The web app employs Django as the back-end and HTML, CSS, JS for the front-end.

 The DB used in Postgres.
 However, you can use any database of your choice.
 Ensure to enter your credentials in the settings file and to update your environemt variables.